towolf/towolf.github.com/docs/PsychDemos/MovingLineDemo.markdown

 should be drawn.
 By default, twolines==0, ie., a single line is drawn.

-The optional parameter 'screenid' selects the display screen to use for display, it defaults to the secondary display on multi\-display setups.
+The optional parameter 'screenid' selects the display screen to use for display, it defaults to the secondary display on multi-display setups.

 Hold down the right mouse button to pause the animation.
 Press the left mouse button to exit the demo.